christinemtrinh/vm-automation/README.md

 Achievements:
   - Utilized Key Vault to shield password from code
-  - Assigned resources of a deployment a common, randomized prefix to
+  - Assigned resources of a deployment a common, randomized prefix to differentiate different uses.